 I am thankful for their sacrifice and carry the intention of their resettlement in everything I do.

-I acknowledge our family made our homes on the traditional territories of the people of the Treaty 7 region in Southern Alberta, which includes the Blackfoot Confederacy (comprising the Siksika, Piikani, and Kainai First Nations), as well as the Tsuut’ina First Nation, and the Stoney Nakoda (including the Chiniki, Bearspaw, and Wesley First Nations).
-The City of Calgary is also home to Métis Nation of Alberta, Region III.
+I acknowledge our family made our homes on the traditional territories of the people of the Treaty 7 region in Southern Alberta, which includes the Blackfoot Confederacy (comprising the Siksika, Piikani, and Kainai First Nations), as well as the Tsuut’ina First Nation, Stoney Nakoda Nations (including the Chiniki, Bearspaw, and Goodstoney First Nations) and the Métis Nation of Alberta, Region III.

 I am grateful for the beautiful mountains, fresh air, clean water and personal freedom I enjoy here as a Canadian.